Miki-Riki/Software-Engineering-Tasks/README.md

 # Software-Engineering-Tasks

-**<h1>Polygon Display on Map</h1>**
+**<h2>Polygon Display on Map</h2>**

-Overview
+**Overview**

 This project demonstrates how to display a polygon on a map using JavaScript and the OpenLayers library.
 The polygon coordinates are provided in a JSON file, and the code fetches and parses these coordinates to create a polygon feature displayed on an interactive map.

-Approach
+**Approach**

-Fetching Data: The code fetches the JSON file containing polygon coordinates using the Fetch API.
+**Fetching Data:** The code fetches the JSON file containing polygon coordinates using the Fetch API.

-Parsing Data: After fetching the JSON data, it is parsed to extract the polygon coordinates.
+**Parsing Data:** After fetching the JSON data, it is parsed to extract the polygon coordinates.

-Creating Polygon Feature: The extracted coordinates are used to create a polygon feature using the OpenLayers library.
+**Creating Polygon Feature:** The extracted coordinates are used to create a polygon feature using the OpenLayers library.

-Setting up the Map: The polygon feature is added to a vector layer, which is then added to the map along with an OpenStreetMap base layer.
+**Setting up the Map:** The polygon feature is added to a vector layer, which is then added to the map along with an OpenStreetMap base layer.
 Map controls, such as a zoom slider, are also added.

-View Configuration: The map view is configured to fit the extent of the polygon feature.
+**View Configuration:** The map view is configured to fit the extent of the polygon feature.